 Argentine tango is a dynamic social dance birthed in the bars and brothels of late 19th-century Buenos Aires, Argentina.
 During a period of mass immigration to Río de la Plata, a marginal, urban subculture grew from the mingling of Latin American, African, and European influences.
 Tango dance and music emerged from a rich and complex interaction of South American, Italian, Polish, Central and West African, and Cuban dance traditions and music – in short, Argentine tango is the original international style.

-Temple Bar – 2906 Cass Ave, Detroit, 48201
+Come out and tango at Temple Bar – 2906 Cass Ave, Detroit, 48201

 All activities and exercises conducted by CASA JOHNSON ARABITG are optional for each individual student and participation is solely at the discretion of the individual participant.
 The process of learning to dance tango involves both physical and emotional stress and the health and well-being of each participant is their own responsibility.
 By participating in CASA JOHNSON ARABITG classes and events, the participant agrees to take full legal, medical, and any other form of responsibility for incurred injuries, as CASA JOHNSON ARABITG shall not be held responsible for any physical or emotional damages incurred during the process of learning or dancing tango.